azlkiniue/canTrace/README.md

 # canTrace
 This tool is a debug tracer for CAN messages based on eBPF.
-Currently it supports display of transmit, receive count for each CAN node which is created by 'ip link set' command.
+Currently it supports display of transmit, receive count for each CAN node which is created by `ip link set` command.
 Works for CAN, CAN-FD messages as well.

-    This program has been tested with Ubuntu with linux kernel 4.15.x
+This program has been tested with Ubuntu with linux kernel 5.15.x

-    can_ebpf_trace  tracepoints net_dev_xmit, netif_receive_skb calls and monitors the device of type to be canX.
-For each matching can device  with names can0, can1, etc. bpf map is created with rx, tx counts and this is exchanged between user space and kernel space modules.
-For creating socketcan based devices, use ip link set commands.
-Refer to https://www.kernel.org/doc/Documentation/networking/can.txt
+The `can_ebpf_trace` tool monitors `net_dev_xmit` and `netif_receive_skb` tracepoints for devices of type `canX` (e.g., `can0`, `can1`).
+It creates a BPF map to track RX and TX counts, facilitating data exchange between user space and kernel space.
+To create SocketCAN devices, use `ip link set` command.
+For more details, refer to the [SocketCAN documentation](https://www.kernel.org/doc/Documentation/networking/can.txt).

-    Compliling and running the program
+## Compiling and running the program

     # make
     # ./can_ebpf_trace